Wellness weekend in Munich, Upper Bavaria: A worthwhile break

 Introduce yourself:

-You board the train at Munich Central Station on Friday afternoon, a gentle cappuccino in hand, and head south.
-An hour later, you disembark in Tegernsee, breathe deeply for the first time—and are picked up directly by the Bachmair Weissach hotel shuttle.
-In the evening, you glide through steaming warm onsen water while the Alps slowly disappear into the mist outside.
+You board the train at Munich Central Station on Friday at noon, a smooth cappuccino in hand, and head south.
+An hour later, you disembark in Tegernsee, take your first conscious breath, and are picked up directly by the hotel shuttle from the Bachmair Weissach.
+In the evening, you glide through steaming warm onsen water while outside the Alps slowly disappear into the mist.

-Or you can travel a little further, towards Garmisch, and get off in Klais – a tiny train station in the middle of nowhere.
-If you're in the mood for Alpine luxury, gourmet cuisine, and the gentle sounds of a piano, then Schloss Elmau awaits you on this very route – a place that has long since become a legend.
+Or you can travel a little further towards Garmisch and get off in Klais – a tiny station in the middle of nowhere.
+If you're in the mood for alpine luxury, gourmet cuisine, and soft piano music, then Schloss Elmau, a place that has long since become legendary, awaits you on this very route.

 Of course, you can also spontaneously drive to Bad Aibling, just 45 minutes away, and immerse yourself in the soothing moor water at the Lindner Hotel with direct access to the thermal baths – perfect for a short trip with maximum effect.